awsdocs/amazon-eks-user-guide/doc_source/create-cluster.md

 + An existing Amazon EKS cluster IAM role\.
 If you don't have the role, you can follow [Amazon EKS IAM roles](security_iam_service-with-iam.md#security_iam_service-with-iam-roles) to create one\.

 **To create your cluster with the AWS CLI**

+1. \(Optional\) [Assume an appropriate role for creating the cluster](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-console.html)\.
+The IAM entity \(user or role\) that creates a cluster is permanently added to the Kubernetes RBAC authorization table as the administrator with `system:masters` permissions\.
+If you created a dedicated IAM role, you can use that role in this step\.
+These steps create an AWS CLI profile to automate assuming the role\.
+For more information, see [https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-role.html](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-role.html)\.

+   1. Insert a new profile for the role in the `~/.aws/config` file\.
+This example command uses the `ClusterCreate` role created above:

+      ```
+      [profile ClusterCreate]
+      role_arn = arn:aws:iam::<your-account-id>:role/ClusterCreate
+      source_profile = <default-profile>
+      ```

+   1. Configure the AWS CLI to use the new profile\.
+This dedicated IAM role will be used to create the cluster, and any user with this role can manage it:

+      ```
+      export AWS_PROFILE=ClusterCreate
+      ```

 1. Create your cluster with the following command\.
 Replace the Amazon Resource Name \(ARN\) of your Amazon EKS cluster IAM role that you created in [Amazon EKS cluster IAM role](service_IAM_role.md) and the subnet and security group IDs for the VPC that you created in [Creating a VPC for your Amazon EKS cluster](creating-a-vpc.md)\.
 Replace `my-cluster` with your cluster name\.
 Replace *region\-code* with the AWS Region that your cluster is in\.
 You can replace `1.22` with any [supported version](kubernetes-versions.md)\.